th2-net/th2-docs/content/common/cookbook/chain-verification.md

 **check1** creates the `chain_id` caret which acts as a pointer to the verified message.
 This caret stops at the last verified message.
-The `chain_id` of message 5 is returned as the last verified message with the `CheckSequenceResponse`.
+The `chain_id` of Message 5 is returned as the last verified message with the `CheckSequenceResponse`.

 ![](/img/cookbook/chain-verification/chain_id.png "Figure2.chain_id")